 Helmet retains their shock value, in that it was a truly original work.
 Sure, there was a lot of inspiration, but it was well outside Metal.
 One could argue Voivod, but even then, the syncopation and overall style is nothing like them except for the use of jazz chords and techniques.
 Helmet simply came from somewhere else entirely, and only Page Hamilton can speak to that.

 Even more surprising was what they looked like, though I wouldn’t see a Helmet video for a couple years.
 The only TV I had was over-the-air, 3, sometimes four channels.
-I wasn’t even aware of Bevis and Butthead until late 94, early ’95.
+I wasn’t even aware of Bevis and Butthead until late 94, or early ’95.
 My stereo was ancient and cheap by any standard, my speakers even cheaper.
-That’s what I’d been reduced to: third hand equipment that barely functioned.
-My TV was a 25 inch Sanyo.
+That’s what I’d been reduced to: third-hand equipment that barely functioned.
+My TV was a 25-inch Sanyo.
 Even my bass gear was horrible: a very cheap Precision Bass copy and a 5-watt amplifier bought 3rd hand for maybe, maybe, $50.
 A Christmas present from my girlfriend from a year or so prior.

 Around the time Helmet came out, I was for the most part a proto-Incel.
 Like, no dates or even the ability to get a date.
 Until I met Sam, with whom I tried to have a very drunken and doomed relationship with.
 In May of ’92, I invited her over for a ‘date.’
 I was madly obsessed with her, after she flirted with me at the corner gas station/convenience around the corner where I got my gas and most of my groceries.
 I had my speakers and bass all set-up on the porch, along with my constant pitchers of margaritas on hand.
 I did have my own blender after all: like I wrote, I was living the life.